Tensor product algebras, Grassmannians and Khovanov homology: Introduction

-Another part of our aim is also to describe the relationship of this construction with geometry.
-In the case of $\mathfrak{sl}_2$, this underlying geometry is that of Grassmannians; for higher rank groups, it is the geometry of Nakajima quiver varieties (see \cite{Webcatq,Webqui}).
+Another part of our aim is also to describe the relationship of this construction with geometry, which is discussed in Section \ref{sec:geom-grassm}.
+In the case where $\mathfrak{g}=\mathfrak{sl}_2$, the subject of this paper, this underlying geometry is that of Grassmannians; for higher rank groups, it is the geometry of Nakajima quiver varieties (see \cite{Webcatq,Webqui}).
 More specifically, the algebra $T^\ell$ is isomorphic to a convolution algebra defined using the Grassmannian and certain related varieties.
 This geometry provides a motivation for understanding these algebras, and a more systematic way of thinking about their definition, as well as relating this work to more traditional geometric representation theory.
-In particular, it shows how our approach is Koszul dual to that of Khovanov \cite{Kho02} and Stroppel \cite{StDuke}.
+In particular, it shows that the algebras $T^\ell$ are Koszul dual to the generalized arc algebras of Stroppel \cite{Str09} (Theorem \ref{th:arc-Koszul}); thus our construction of Khovanov homology is matched by Koszul duality with that of Khovanov \cite{Kho02} and Stroppel \cite{StDuke}.
 While a number of related geometric results have appeared in the literature (for example in \cite{WebwKLR}), this precise connection seems not to have been written before.

 Finally, in the last section, we will give a short account of how to precisely match up the construction we have given with Bar-Natan's construction of Khovanov homology using a quotient of the cobordism category.
-As shown by Chatav \cite{Chatav}, Bar-Natan's construction applied to cobordisms between flat tangles (what is often called the {\bf Temperley-Lieb 2-category}) can be interpreted as a 2-category which acts on the derived categories of modules over $T^\ell$ (for all $\ell$).
-This allows us to show directly that: \begin{theorem} The knot invariants defined in \cite{Webmerged} for the representation $\C^2$ of $\mathfrak{sl}_2$ agree with Khovanov homology. \end{theorem} We can also interpret the categorified Jones-Wenzl projector of Cooper and Krushkal \cite{CoKr} as projection onto a natural subcategory in our picture.
-This ultimately shows that: \begin{theorem} The knot invariants defined in \cite{Webmerged} for the higher dimensional representations of $\mathfrak{sl}_2$ agree with those of \cite{CoKr} based on the categorifed Jones-Wenzl projector. \end{theorem}
+As shown by Chatav \cite{Chatav}, Bar-Natan's construction \cite{BarN05} applied to cobordisms between flat tangles (what is often called the {\it Temperley-Lieb 2-category}) can be interpreted as a 2-category which acts on the derived categories of modules over $T^\ell$ (for all $\ell$).
+Combining these results, we arrive at our main theorem: \begin{theorem} The knot invariants defined in \cite{Webmerged} for the representation $\C^2$ of $\mathfrak{sl}_2$ agree with Khovanov homology, up to a reindexing of gradings: Bar-Natan's internal grading agrees with ours, but his homological grading is the sum of our internal and homological grading. \end{theorem} We can also interpret the categorified Jones-Wenzl projector of Cooper and Krushkal \cite{CoKr} as projection onto a natural subcategory in our picture. \begin{theorem} The knot invariants defined in \cite{Webmerged} for the higher dimensional representations of $\mathfrak{sl}_2$ agree with those of \cite{CoKr} based on the categorified Jones-Wenzl projector. \end{theorem}